 Attending graduate school is one of the best investments you will ever make in yourself and your future.
 While the benefits related to personal development and growth are priceless, you can also expect your MS-Child Life degree, which will qualify you to become a professional Child Life Specialist and sit for the national certification to become a Certified Child Life Specialist (CCLS) by the Association of Child Life Professionals.
 Be sure to consider not only the total cost of your education, but think about how that total breaks down in terms of monthly costs, which can make your investment feel more manageable and affordable.

-Graduate tuition for the 2020-21 year (beginning Summer 2020) is $1032 per credit.
-You can expect that cost to rise by approximately 3.5% per year in the future.
+Graduate tuition for the 2021-22 year is $1052 per credit (effective Summer 2021).
+Please note that costs are expected to rise.
 The Master of Science in Child Life degree requires completion of a total of 39 credits.
 This is a full time program offered in a cohort format.
-Based on current tuition rates, the estimated total tuition cost of your Edgewood College MS degree would be approximately $41,892.

 Graduate students are eligible for financial aid in the form of Federal Stafford Loans.
 Learn more about Stafford Loans, including eligibility requirements and application instructions.